 But that’s not all!
 There is more on offer from Easy Italian Learning & Art!

-Directors Michele and Domenico believe passionately that to learn Italian you also need to experience and understand two other factors of Italian life – the art and every day life of Italy.
+Director Michele and his team believe passionately that when learning Italian you also need to experience and understand two other factors of Italian life – the art and every day life of Italy.

 Historically art has been intrinsically linked to Venetian and Italian life in general with paintings being commissioned for homes, schools, churches and aristocratic residences alike.
 And Venice has the luxury of retaining a large proportion of its art in its original location, on the very walls for which it was commissioned.
 This offers students the exclusive opportunity to study the messages left by Tiziano, Tintoretto or Tiepolo, for example, whose paintings talk to each other across the rooms and floors of buildings such as the Scuola di San Rocco in San Polo, Venice.

-Historian Domenico’s art history lessons compliment the language classes perfectly, revealing the expressive nature of Venetian art down through the ages.
+Art history lessons compliment the language classes perfectly, revealing the expressive nature of Venetian art down through the ages.
 Lessons take place both in class and around the city taking in the jewels that decorate Venice.
-And Domenico also makes good use of the city’s sizeable cultural legacy to illustrate how body language and gestures have been used through the centuries, just as today, to communicate a large part of what an Italian has to say.
+And classes also make good use of the city’s sizeable cultural legacy to illustrate how body language and gestures have been used through the centuries, just as today, to communicate a large part of what an Italian has to say.
 So just as the spoken word conveys a message, so too do Venice’s priceless artworks and EILA’s art history courses are an ideal way to tease out the hidden messages.

 Note : As with the language courses, art history lessons are conducted in Italian.
 Due to the complex nature of some of the art history subjects, however, a minimum of A2 level Italian is required.
 For more information, contact EILA.